 A packrafter wearing a personal floatation device and spray deck, approaching a gorge.
 Photo: Getty

-So you're going packrafting, spending half your time on water and half on land.
-The question most people ask is: what should I wear?
+If you're going packrafting, you're going to be spending half your time on water and half on land.
+So the question most people ask is: what should I wear?
 Do I need to bring a change of clothes especially for rafting?
 The answer is not in the weather, but in the temperature of the water.

 If there is a low chance of you falling in and the water is warm, it's fine to dress for hiking and maybe wear waterproofs if you want splash protection.
 A pair of warm, waterproof gloves wouldn't go amiss in some places either.
 Bring a pair of sandals or wetsuit boots to stop your out-of-raft shoes from getting wet.

 In colder waters, a drysuit comes into its own.
-Yes, they're heavy and bulky compared to normal clothes, and you can't double up and wear it on land (unless you're very strange).
+Yes, they're heavy and bulky compared to normal clothes, and you can't double up and wear it on land (at least, not comfortably).
 But, you'll be incredibly thankful for it if you do end up in icy waters.
 Make sure you're able to undo your zip yourself though, even when your hands are cold.

 A wetsuit is a potential option, but often not a practical one.
 Changing in and out of a wetsuit is not the easiest task.
 They also take much longer to dry than a dry suit and you'll have to carry that heavy, wet wetsuit somehow.
 That said, if you're going to spend most of your time in or on the water - say by combining packrafting with swimming or canyoning - then it could be a good choice.